strazdinsg/rebus/backend/README.md

   - DB_HOST - database hostname
   - DB_DATABASE - database name
   - DB_PORT - TCP port number for the database
+  - JWT_SECRET_KEY - secret key used to sign JWT tokens

 You can start the backend by executing `mvn spring-boot:run` in the terminal.